Udi-Fogiel/LyX-Tabularray/README.md

 # Tabularray-Module---Lyx
-A module to to use tabularray In LyX
+Tabularray.mosule is a module to to use tabularray In LyX.
+Please read section 3 of Tabularray.pdf before using the module.